-An interactiv online here: An interactive H5P element has been excluded from this version of the text.
-You can view it
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here:

 Citation Management

 You may be familiar with the many citation generators that allow you to auto-generate reference lists from citation data.
 Some allow you to save and store citations to reuse them in different lists and in a different work, as needed.